 “Paul is a very accomplished executive with extensive experience in the financial services and energy sectors.
-He has a strong affinity and passion for the employment and training sectors having worked with BUSY for the past 5 ½ years.
+He has a strong affinity and passion for the employment and training sectors having worked with BUSY for the past 5 and a half years.

 “He knows the organisation, its staff and partners extremely well, he’s clearly an innovative leader who will work with the Board and staff in continuing BUSY’s exceptional work.

 In making the announcement today Mr Punch praised both senior staff members.

 “BUSY At Work and the employment and training sector are extremely grateful to Vivienne for her considerable efforts over 20 years in the role.
 Under her leadership, BUSY has established itself as a respected voice for the apprenticeships and employment sector,” stated Martin.

 “It’s now time for a young, energetic leader to guide the business into a new phase of growth and I look forward to seeing how Paul brings about his enthusiasm and admirable flair to work with people.

 After 22 years with BUSY, Vivienne will take some well-earned long service leave before returning in 2013 as Executive Director working in a part-time capacity on special projects, reporting to Paul.